dvassallo/sillyface-games/README.md

 ## Features

 - **Zero-config subdomains**: Add a folder, push, and it's live at `foldername.yourdomain.com`
-- **Automatic SSL**: Wildcard Let's Encrypt certificate covers all subdomains
+- **Automatic SSL**: Let's Encrypt certificates issued automatically for each subdomain
 - **Automatic setup**: Server is configured on first deploy—no manual SSH required
 - **Simple deployment**: Git push triggers automatic deployment
 - **Fast & secure**: Nginx serves static files with gzip, caching, and security headers
+- **No vendor lock-in**: Works with any DNS provider—just needs A records

 ## How It Works